tomwassenberg/certbot-ocsp-fetcher/README.md

 # certbot-ocsp-fetcher
 `certbot-ocsp-fetcher` helps you setup OCSP stapling in nginx.
-It fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
+It fetches and saves OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
 This primes the OCSP cache of nginx, which is needed because of nginx's flawed implementation (see bug [#812]).

 In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx, for which you can take a look at